 Article V. Committees

-Section 1: Constitutional Amendment: Any article or section of the Constitution may be amended by a majority of the votes cast by the faculty in an election held for that purpose provided that written notice of the proposed amendment has been given one week in advance of the vote.
+Section 1.
+Constitutional Amendment: Any article or section of the Constitution may be amended by a majority of the votes cast by the full-time faculty in an election held for that purpose provided that written notice of the proposed amendment has been given one week in advance of the vote.

 Section 2.
 Proposal of Constitutional Amendments: Constitutional amendments may be proposed by a majority vote of the Senate or by a petition signed by at least 10% of full-time faculty of MVC.

 Section 1.
 Bylaws: The MVCAS shall establish by a majority of the MVCAS members its own rules and regulations.
 Such rules and regulations shall be published as the MVCAS Bylaws.
 No rules or regulations shall supersede or be contrary to this Constitution.